webchick/webchick.tech/clt0mbeu600050al69ho05jli.md

 ![](https://images.squarespace-cdn.com/content/v1/6348398d9d21fd6277c64f96/9b283a6f-e42e-42cd-8f20-a7ca06265c9a/SMART+goals+definition.png?format=2500w align="center")

 Propose this plan during one of your 1:1s (usually goals refresh once a quarter, so a few weeks before that is a good time).
 Your manager should be able to provide feedback, as well as clearly articulate *their* expectations, what success looks like, and also how they plan to evaluate against that success criteria.
-This needs to be a **two-way** conversation, as *you* have the best insight into your day-to-day tasks, challenges, what you're hearing on the ground from developers in the community, and also where you personally want to grow in your career.
+This needs to be a **two-way conversation**, as *you* have the best insight into your day-to-day tasks, challenges, what you're hearing on the ground from developers in the community, and also where you personally want to grow in your career.
 But *they* tend to have more insight into the broader challenges of the business as a whole, as well as what your 👵🏻 "Grand Boss" 👴🏾 in the org chart is most concerned with.

-And finally, make sure you're syncing on progress (or lack of progress) on these goals regularly so there are no "surprises" at performance review time, in either direction.
+And finally, make sure you're **syncing regularly** on progress (or lack of progress) on these goals so there are no "surprises" at performance review time, in either direction.

-🚨 "**Surprises" in the Manager &lt;=&gt; Individual Contributor relationship ALSO results in a guaranteed ticket to pain and heartbreak town.
+🚨 "**Surprises" in the Manager &lt;=&gt; Individual Contributor relationship ALSO result in a guaranteed ticket to pain and heartbreak town.
 Avoid at all costs.** 🚨

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>